CseResearchClub/Research_papers/README.md

 This repository contains all the research papers to be accessed by the club members.

 Instructions for all the members:
-1) Please make sure that you only upload the contents related to research(after consulting with the coordinator) and not anything else.
+1) Please make sure that you only are allowed to read or download the files from this repository.

-2) Make sure you upload your content in a folder with related name, for example: if you are uploading a research paper related to machine learning domain, please upload it in the folder named "Machine Learning".
+2) You can find papers or related files by searching for respective folder name, for example: if you are searching a research paper related to machine learning domain, please search it in the folder named "Machine Learning".

-Note: if the folder with domain name not already exit, then you may create one and then upload, but make sure to inform te coordinator about it.
+3) If any member want to add contents to this repository, please provide them to the coordinator(name mentioned at last) for upload.

 Thanks and Regards,
 Shubham Mathur